 Creativity and problem solving are nurtured through imaginative play.
 In a recent study, scholars explained the relationship between pretend play and problem-solving abilities in young children.
 They concluded that children have a greater ability to problem-solve when they engage in imaginative play.

 As a former school teacher turned stay-at-home mom, I can see the benefits of imaginative play happening in my living room every day.
 Pretend play clearly nurtures my child’s emotional development, social skills, and problem-solving.

 For instance, my 2.5-year-old daughter, Addy, is currently very interested in playing with dolls.
 At any given moment, she can be found wrapping her dolls in blankets, tucking them away in cabinets, or pushing them in her toy stroller.
 I see this translate when she interacts with her actual baby sister, Sage.
 Addy uses the same language, tone of voice, and gestures she used with the dolls.
 This pretend play with the dolls clearly builds her empathy and compassion for her sister.
 This is awesome to see as a parent!

 Debunk the “scary” side of pretend.

 Sometimes, pretend can be scary.
 Monsters and zombies reign as some of Halloween’s prime characters.
 If your child is feeling scared by something that is pretend, it is best to debunk the myth by “unwrapping” it right in front of them.

 For example, if mommy or daddy has dressed up in something for Halloween that scares your toddler, engage your toddler in the process of “taking off” the costume with you.
-This helps them see for themselves that mommy or daddy is underneath the layers and that the costume being worn was pretend.
+This helps them see that mommy or daddy is underneath the layers and that the costume being worn was pretend.